 If you need to have cataract surgery, one of the things to consider is what kind of lens implant you will have.
 For those looking to live life glasses-free after cataract surgery, a specialty lens implant may be the best choice.
 Shoreline Vision has provided our patients in the Tri-Cities and surrounding areas with excellent vision care for over 50 years.

 What is a Specialty Lens Implant?

-A premium lens implant is an intraocular lens that provides advanced features beyond what is found with a basic monofocal intraocular lens.
+A specialty lens implant is an intraocular lens that provides advanced features beyond what is found with a basic monofocal intraocular lens.
 Monofocal intraocular lenses only provide vision at one distance, meaning patients must continue wearing glasses after cataract surgery to see at other distances.